frodeborli/serializor/README.md

 - **Efficient and Secure**: Serializor uses a machine-specific secret to ensure that data serialized on one machine is deserialized correctly on the same machine, making the library secure and consistent across system reboots.

-- **Seamless Proxy Object Support**: For advanced use cases where objects returned from worker processes need to be represented in the main process, Serializor can return proxy instances that support `__get`, `__set`, and `__call`, allowing RPC-like interaction between processes.

 ## Installation

 ```bash